 The Vlakte van de Raan (VR) wind station is located about 28 km away from the Lidar buoy and much closer to shore.
 The VR station is about 12 km from the nearest shore, while the buoy is 33 km from land.
 The wind speeds measured at anemometer height, 13.9 m above the mean sea level, have been reduced to 10 m above mean sea level by a factor of 0.95.
 The horizontal Lidar wind speed data from the lowest cell, at 30 m above the sea surface, have been compared to the wind data from VR adjusted from 10 m to 30 m height by a factor of 1.15.
 The data series presented in Figure 3.7 show a similar behaviour as the maxima in wind speed at both locations appear at the same time, showing good coherence.
-On average the buoy show lower average speed at 30 m height than the VR station, the values are 8.65 m/s at the buoy and 8.54 m/s at VR.
+On average the buoy show higher average speed at 30 m height than the VR station, the values are 8.39 m/s at the buoy and 8.16 m/s at VR (average of wind speed above 2 m/s).

 The scatter plot in Figure 3.8 compares the wind speeds when the VR station speeds exceed 2 m/s.
-The correlation is seen clearly; R^2 = 0.968.
-The large scatter and the slope of 0.987 in the regression line are probably due to the distance between the stations and the differences in the way land effects influence the local wind.
+The correlation is seen clearly; R^2 = 0.974.
+The scatter and the slope of 1.033 in the regression line are probably due to the distance between the stations and the differences in the way land effects influence the local wind.
+Still the wind data compares remarkably well to the reference and better than in previous months.
+Most likely the reason is that the wind in this period has been more stable than in previous months.
 This confirms that there is no reason to suspect that the Lidar has not measured the wind speed correctly.